Brief us your requirements below, and let's connect

 This means that newcomers are never alone.
 Answers to most questions can be found in developer forums, and there are tons of expert blogs online that are solely dedicated to helping people to widen their knowledge of the language and become super-proficient in it.

-Over the last few years, Python has grown into the language of choice for large projects by brands like Dropbox, YouTube, Yahoo, and Google.
+Over the last few years, Python has grown into the language of choice for large projects and python apps by brands like Dropbox, YouTube, Yahoo, and Google

 Companies in other sectors, such as healthcare, education, and finance, are not left behind.